brevzin/cpp_proposals/2287_designated_base/designated-base.md

 [4]{.pnum} For each explicitly initialized element:

 ::: addu
-* [4.0]{.pnum} If the the initializer list is a brace-enclosed *designated-initializer-list* and element is a direct base class, then let `C` denote that direct base class.
-The element is initialized from a synthesized brace-enclosed *designated-initializer-list* containing each designator that names a direct or indirect non-static data member of `C`.
+* [4.0]{.pnum} If the the initializer list is a brace-enclosed *designated-initializer-list* and element is a direct base class, then let `C` denote that direct base class and let `T` denote the class.
+The element is initialized from a synthesized brace-enclosed *designated-initializer-list* containing each *designator* for which lookup in `T` names a direct or indirect non-static data member of `C` in the same order as in the original *designated-initializer-list*.

 ::: bq
 [*Example*